 In the “Effectiveness” section, we discussed how an aligner’s cut can influence its power.
 But we’re mentioning it here because it can also affect the aligner’s appearance.
 Even though Candid’s straight-cut design helps to move your teeth more quickly, it may also make them slightly more visible.

 Invisalign utilizes a scalloped-cut for their aligners to match the gum line, so there’s no visible overlap with the gums.
 Invisalign can also incorporate attachments to enhance the aligners’ effectiveness, so it won’t sacrifice the quality of your treatment.

-- Customer satisfaction varies depending on the dentist, but you have the option of speaking with your dentist in-person
+- You have the option of speaking with your dentist in-person.

-- Does not offer refunds, but will work to modify your plan if you’re not satisfied
+- Does not offer refunds, and refinements are up to your dentist.

 If you go with Invisalign, your dentist’s office will serve as your customer support contact, so you can call, visit or email them during their regular office hours.
 This is a big advantage because it provides direct access to the person who’s managing your care.